Richard S. Ross

 Ross became associated with Helen Taussig, a renowned pediatric cardiologist, who along with the surgeon Alfred Blalock and laboratory technician Vivien Thomas perfected the "blue baby" operation that established the field of cardiac surgery.
 Along with Taussig, he cared for adults with congenital heart disease who were coming from all across the world because of her renown.
 He also joined her in studying pulmonary hypertension in the young patents who had undergone the "blue baby" operation.
 Beginning his research in 1960, he developed and introduced an X-ray movie technique — coronary cineangiography — for diagnosing and studying methods to treat coronary artery and vascular heart disease.
 This technique has resulted in making it possible for cardiologists to obtain precise information on the structure of the heart arteries in living people.
 He became a staunch advocate of preventive medicine in forestalling heart disease.
 He urged physicians to counsel their patients in the three risk factors associated with heart disease: hypertension, cigarette smoking, and high cholesterol levels.

 Ross moved through the school's academic ranks, achieving directorship of the cardiology division at Johns Hopkins in 1961, head of its Wellcome Research Laboratory and full professorship in the medical school in 1965.
 He was named the Clayton Professor of Cardiovascular Disease in 1969.
 He served as president of the American Heart Association from 1973 to 1974.

 Ross' expertise in cardiology was such that in 1974, he was one of three physicians asked by Judge John Sirica, chief judge of the U.S. District Court in Washington, to examine former U.S. president Richard M. Nixon at his home in San Clemente, California, to see if he was fit enough to testify at the Watergate hearings.
 They unanimously concluded that the former president was too ill to travel to Washington.
-Ross died complications of Parkinson's disease at his home in Baltimore, Maryland on August 11, 2015.
+Ross died of complications related to Parkinson's disease at his home in Baltimore, Maryland on August 11, 2015.